If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 So I guess thank you.

-Thank you, woke democrats for fucking it up for yourselves and helping us.
+Thank you, woke Democrats, for fucking it up for yourselves and helping us.

 It's simple as that.

-And people were saying, look, I was getting this for years now, for years, for months, uh, some even for years, and all of a sudden they cannot get their prescriptions filled because of this political narrative that that was happening in America.
+And all of a sudden, they cannot get their prescriptions filled because of this political narrative that was happening in America.

-He's just taking the warm up.
+He's just taking dewormer.

 They do that because they know that these are hot keywords.

-I remember them, Joe Rogan, and they know that it's a sensational story, and if they publish it, even though it's dishonest, they'll generate more clicks, and if they generate more clicks, they get paid more by advertisers on their platforms, right?
+And if they generate more clicks, they get paid more by advertisers on their platforms, right?

-I mean, it's and and it's really really harming the country.
+And it's really, really harming the country.

 I mean, basically, every misconception that people have in the United States today is either because our culture, our society has failed to tell them the truth, or it has intentionally told them a lie.